folt-a/godot-nesink/README.md

 <br />

-* It improves the visibility and naturalness of code that is intermingled with signals and coroutines. (similar to Promise in JS or Task in C#).
+* It improves the readability and naturalness of code that is intermingled with signals and coroutines. (similar to Promise in JS or Task in C#).
 * Fast due to simple implementation.
 * Can be canceled from outside of await.
 * Contains patterns that reproduce iterations with yield. (experimental)